juev/awesome-stars/README.md

 ## [Java](id:java)

-- [guardianproject/orbot](https://github.com/guardianproject/orbot) – The Github home of Orbot: Tor on Android (Also available on gitlab!)
-- [krlvm/PowerTunnel-Android](https://github.com/krlvm/PowerTunnel-Android) – Powerful and extensible proxy server with anti-censorship functionality for Android
 - [krlvm/PowerTunnel](https://github.com/krlvm/PowerTunnel) – Powerful and extensible proxy server with anti-censorship functionality

 ## [JavaScript](id:javascript)

-- [leon-ai/leon](https://github.com/leon-ai/leon) – 🧠 Leon is your open-source personal assistant.
 - [serverless-dns/serverless-dns](https://github.com/serverless-dns/serverless-dns) – The RethinkDNS resolver that deploys to Cloudflare Workers, Deno Deploy, and Fly.io
 - [SadeghHayeri/GreenTunnel](https://github.com/SadeghHayeri/GreenTunnel) – GreenTunnel is an anti-censorship utility designed to bypass the DPI system that is put in place by various ISPs to block access to certain websites.
 - [anticensority/runet-censorship-bypass](https://github.com/anticensority/runet-censorship-bypass) – Chromium extension for bypassing censorship in Russia